District: Federal judicial districts

+Single-purpose districts

+The United States also has many types of special-purpose districts with limited powers of local government.
+School districts are the most common, but other types of districts include community college districts, hospital districts, utility districts, irrigation districts, port districts, and public transit districts.
+Government organizations which provide public transit services may be named either an authority (The Washington Metropolitan Area Transit Authority operates rail and bus services in the Washington, DC area) or a district (the Sacramento Regional Transit District operates bus service in the state capital of California, Sacramento) or will sometimes change from one to the other (in 1963, the Metropolitan Transit Authority in Los Angeles, California was losing large amounts of money, so it was reorganized as the Southern California Rapid Transit District (known as RTD) in 1964.
+In 1993, RTD was combined with the Los Angeles County Transportation Commission, to form the Los Angeles County Metropolitan Transit Authority.)

 Many cities in the late 20th century adopted names for non-governmental districts as a way of increasing the recognition and identity of these distinct areas and neighborhoods.
 Perhaps most apparently in Los Angeles, various areas and neighborhoods within the city are specified as districts.
 For instance, Hollywood is a district of Los Angeles, whereas Beverly Hills and West Hollywood are independent incorporated cities, with their own governments and police departments.
-This can be confusing, as the difference between districts and neighboring cities is usually not readily apparent, for they all make up the greater Los Angeles area.
+This can be confusing, as the difference between districts and neighboring cities is usually not readily apparent, for they all make up the Greater Los Angeles area.
 Typically, districts may or may not be distinguished at the boundary of the district with a "district sign" with the city's insignia; whereas at a city boundary, a city limit sign would usually be placed on the street with the city's name and population, at a minimum, but also often includes its elevation.
 The important distinction is that areas classified as districts are still part of the parent city and governed by the laws and ordinances of that city.

 Various federal, regional, and local agencies such as the National Register of Historic Places recognized historic districts.